sholsinger/Demandware/README.md

 A package for Sublime Text that provides syntaxes for ISML and Demandware Script.
 Supported functionality is outlined below.

+*Note* This repository is considered deprecated.
+You should instead consider using VSCode with Prophet: [https://marketplace.visualstudio.com/items?itemName=SqrTT.prophet]()

 ## Features ##

 ### ISML Tag Tab-completion ###